Nicholas Wadada: Vipers SC

 In 2013–14 season his Club Bunamwaya FC changed its name to Vipers SC.
-Wadada maintained his first place in the team despite of Vipers SC finishing in fourth position that season.
+Wadada maintained his first place in the team despite Vipers SC finishing in fourth position that season.
 He started in 32 games and scored 3 goals.

 In 2014–15 Wadada at only 20 years he became a key player and played a very big role in winning the Uganda Premier League.
 He played 30 games and scored 4 goals.

 In 2015–16 Wadada became captain of Vipers SC.
 He won the Uganda Cup that season after defeating Onduparaka FC in the final.
 He played 34 games and scored 2 goals.

 In 2016–17, Wadada captained Vipers SC team that played in the CAF Confederation Cup against Platinum Stars of South Africa.
 His club finished third in the Premier League.
 He played 35 games and netted 2 goals.

 2017–18, Wadada lifted the Premier league title with Vipers SC, his second trophy as captain. he played 36 games and finished runners-up in the Uganda Cup.